mapbox/mapbox-gl-native/platform/macos/DEVELOPING.md

    to [MGLDocumentationExampleTests](test/MGLDocumentationExampleTests.swift).
    Wrap the code you’d like to appear in the documentation within `//#-example-code` and `//#-end-example-code` comments.
+1. If the header doesn’t already have an example code listing, add the path to the header to platform/darwin/scripts/update-examples.list.
 1. Insert the code listings into the headers:

 ```bash